RyanZim/awesome-npm-scripts/README.md

 ## Cross-platform Shell Reference

+A quick reference of the shell operators & commands that work the same on Unix and Windows.

 - `&&` runs commands in sequence.
 If a command fails, the script exits.
 - `|` pipes the stdout of one command into the stdin of the next. (`do-something | something else`)
 - `>` writes the stdout of a command to a file. (`do-something > file`)